Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 These gardens are so small that it is easy to protect them, whether with garden fabric to protect against too much sun, with chicken wire or netting to protect from insects and animals or with something like the row covers to extend the growing season.
 You can make your own cover supports with bent wire hangers, to cover the whole garden or only a single square.

 One thing that is fun about a Square Foot Garden is that you can design it any way you want.
 So if you want a pizza garden, for example, you might want to be growing onions, green peppers, banana peppers, tomatoes, parsley, basil, and oregano.
-If you wanted a salad garden, you might want to be growing green peppers, cucumbers, spinach, cherry tomatoes, and several varieties of lettuce.
+If you wanted a salad garden, you might want to grow green peppers, cucumbers, spinach, cherry tomatoes, and several varieties of lettuce.
 Use your imagination and enjoy!

 Gardening is one of the most popular activities for people around the world.
 The benefit of providing food, herbs, and flowers for the table and enjoyment only adds to its popularity.
 Focusing on the small scale and adaptability of these small-space gardens shows you that almost anyone can grow some kind of garden.
-People of different sizes, people with different experience in growing things, people with disabilities, older and younger people—all can manage some kind of garden.
+People of different sizes, people with different experiences in growing things, people with disabilities, older and younger people—all can manage some kind of garden.
 Just decide which kind you want and design it so that the gardener will be able to work in it.
 Have teenagers build gardens for elderly people to manage.
 Grow gardens with lots of scents and textures for the visually impaired.
 Build gardens up on tables or sawhorses so that wheelchairs will fit underneath.
 Get out in the sunshine and GROW!

 |1 plant per square foot (spaced 1 to 1 1/2 feet apart in conventional gardens) To plant one per square, simply make a hole with your fingertip in the center of the square and place the seed or bedding plant right there (bedding plants should be planted into a small saucer-shaped depression in the soil).|